rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

   - networking
   - web-development
 published: 2024-10-20
-updated: 2024-10-20
+updated: 2024-11-02
 ---

-I've been building a Clojure web application and reached the point where I needed to deploy it to a live server.
-The app itself is nowhere near finished yet but I wanted to make sure that it would work in a production environment.
-I needed a way to deploy the app without requiring much work on my end.
+This post walks through a small web development project using Clojure, covering everything from building the app to packaging and deploying it.
+It's a collection of insights and tips I've learned from building my Clojure side projects but presented in a more structured format.

-After some consideration, I went with [Fly.io](https://fly.io).
-It's a service that allows you to deploy applications packaged as Docker images on lightweight virtual machines.[^1] In my experience it's easy to use and quick to set up.
-One downside of Fly is that it doesn't have a free tier, but since I don't plan on leaving the app deployed, it barely costs me anything.
+As the title suggests, we'll be deploying the app to [Fly.io](https://fly.io).
+It's a service that allows you to deploy apps packaged as Docker images on lightweight virtual machines.[^1] My experience with it has been good, it's easy to use and quick to set up.
+One downside of Fly is that it doesn’t have a free tier, but if you don’t plan on leaving the app deployed, it barely costs anything.

-I found some helpful tips while trying to deploy my app, so I thought I'd share them here.

-Personally, I like technical articles that cover a project from start to finish, so this post will also include the development (of a demo app) in addition to the deployment process.
-If you just want to read about the deployment, feel free to [skip ahead](#packaging-the-application).
-I'll also assume you have some familiarity with Clojure and some of its libraries.[^2]
+This isn't a tutorial on Clojure, so I'll assume you already have some familiarity with the language as well as some of its libraries.[^2]

 ## Project Setup